Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Caffeine

 - Follow-up examinations to monitor heart function, especially in animals that have developed severe arrhythmias

-- Gentle feeding for 24–48 hours, especially for animals with gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms
+- A gentle diet for 24–48 hours, especially in animals with gastrointestinalGastrointestinal refers to the gastrointestinal tract, a system that extends from the oral cavity to the anus and is responsible for the digestion of food and the absorption of nutrients. symptoms

 - Rest and stressStress refers to the state of an organism reacting to external stimuli or demands.
 In veterinary medicine, stress can have physical or psychological effects on animals, impacting their health and well-being. reduction during the recovery phase